Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 GRIM
 ^^^^

-Grim is not defined in [S&P, PNAS 2012] but it defined elsewhere as follows.
+Grim is not defined in [S&P, PNAS 2012] but it is defined elsewhere as follows.
 GRIM (also called "Grim trigger"), cooperates until the opponent defects and then always defects thereafter.
-In the library this strategy is called *Fool Me Once*.
+In the library this strategy is called *Grudger*.

 *GRIM came 10th in average score and 11th in wins in S&P's tournament.*